-Severn Waste and Mercia Waste are jointly owned by FCC Environment and Urbaser Ltd. These organisations are in turn owned by two major Spanish conglomerates, FCC (Fomento de Construcciones y Contratas SA) and ACS (Actividades de Construccion y Servicios SA) respectively.
-They have a wealth of experience worldwide in the provision of infrastructure and services
+Severn Waste and Mercia Waste are jointly owned by FCC Environment and Urbaser Ltd. These organisations are in turn owned by two major Spanish conglomerates, FCC (Fomento de Construcciones y Contratas SA) and Urbaser, S.A respectively.
+They have a wealth of experience worldwide in the provision of infrastructure and services.

 What We Do

 When the Company started its work in Worcestershire and Herefordshire in 1998, over 90% of municipal waste from the two counties was landfilled – mostly at the Hill & Moor site near Pershore in Worcestershire.